As a vegan parent-to-be looking into feeding options, I came across a ton of information suggesting that soy formula is bad for babies.

 This ensures that all baby formulas are equally able to meet the average baby’s nutrition needs, regardless of whether they’re made from soy or cow’s milk.

-Please note that cow milk, plant milks or homemade formula aren’t appropriate for babies under the age of one.
+Please note that cow milk, plant milks or homemade baby formula aren’t appropriate for babies under the age of one.
 That’s because they contain a suboptimal ratio of protein, carbs and fat and lack iron and other nutrients important for a baby’s development.

 If breastfeeding isn’t feasible, or is stopped before one year of age, infants would benefit from receiving an iron-fortified infant formula until their first birthday.